BerkayYildirimUA/DS_Project/README.md

 # Naming Server part

 - Robbe:
-  - [x] Algorithm for file names convertion to hash value
+  - [x] Algorithm for file ngit ames convertion to hash value
   - [x] Save to JSON to a file

 - Tom: